webadvanced/signals.js/README.md

 **:before and :after**

-Signals has a build in convention for executing functions before and after a signal is broadcast by only calling the root signal.
+Signals has a build in convention for executing functions before and after a signal is broadcast with only calling the root signal.
 Here is a simple example:

 	(function(w, signals) {
 		var doWork, wakeUp, goToBed;